dmitriz/aligna/opinionated/rules-js.md

 - **Precise**: Specify exact input/output relationships, not vague descriptions
 - **Testable**: Include concrete examples that can be directly translated to test assertions
 - **Deterministic**: Provide only one possible interpretation of the expected behavior
+- **Minimal**: Examples should demonstrate only the specific functionality without unnecessary complexity

 #### Documentation Format for AI-Assisted Development